 The Fellowship of Samoa Specialists, a group of avid collectors of Samoan stamps and postal history, was founded in 1979 by Jack R. Hughes of the United States.
 Today this group has members in a dozen countries who share their knowledge through The Samoa Express, a quarterly journal edited by Don Mee of New Zealand.
-The other officers are Wolfgang Hermann of Germany (president), Kevin Doyle (vice-president) and Steve Zirinsky (secretary) of the United States.
+The other officers are Wolfgang Hermann of Germany (president), Jan Berg (vice-president) and Steve Zirinsky (secretary) of the United States.
 This web site is hosted by Jan Berg of Sweden.

 Samoa's Postal History

 In 1870, G. L. Griffiths, an enterprising pioneer printer and publisher of The Fiji Times, saw the need for a postal service in the local islands and to overseas countries.
 At this time, Fiji was a most important trading center of the South Seas.
 Griffiths opened his 'non-government' post office, "The Fiji Times Express", on October 15, 1870.
 The project was financially quite successful.

 The success of Griffiths' enterprise appears to have influenced him to spread his wings.
 He selected Samoa as his next conquest, but failed to appreciate the differences in the situations of the two island groups.
 Fiji had about 80 inhabited islands where there were about 2,000 European traders and missionaries.
 Samoa on the other hand in 1877 had only 130 Europeans, the majority of whom lived in Apia.
 As Griffiths was the publisher of the newspaper Samoa Times, the formation of his second "non-government" post office was also a means of expediting delivery of his own publication.